8 Delicious Side Dishes To Enjoy With Picanha

 Juicy and delicious, you might think you can serve picanha all on its own.
 And while the meaty taste does hold up well when enjoyed solo, you’re likely to want something extra to contrast the heavy taste of the steak.

-So, whether you’re planning a romantic dinner, a celebratory barbecue, or you’re just curious about a new cut of meat, picanha is best served with a side.
+So, whether you’re planning a romantic dinner, a celebratory barbecue, or you’re just curious about a new cut of meat, picanha read on to see the best side dishes to pair it with.
+Let’s get into it.

 8 Amazing Side Dishes To Serve With Picanha